 5. Verify on the Docket Sheet

 Once you have the file number, request a docket sheet from the clerk or view it online if available.
 The docket sheet lists every filing in that case.
 Confirm that the case caption matches the property and parties involved.
-This step ensures you won’t file a motion in the wrong matter.
+This step ensures you won’t file in the wrong matter.

 Key Steps to Obtain and Verify Your Special Proceedings File Number